jogonnath1/SAD-Flutter-Project-by-Jogonnath/README.md

 ## 🎯 Purpose
 This project is part of the **Smartphone Application Development** course, designed to help students:
-- Understand Flutter basics 🏗️
+- Understand Flutter basics 🏗
 - Build cross-platform mobile apps 📱
 - Apply theoretical knowledge into practical projects 💡

 ---

 ## 🏆 Acknowledgements
-Special thanks to **Instructor Nargish Jahan Mam** for guidance and support throughout the course. 🙌
+Special thanks to **Instructor Nargish Jahan Mam** for guidance and support throughout the course.
----

-## 📂 Project Structure